How to report a company to trading standards

 Before reporting a company to Trading Standards, it is important to gather all the necessary supporting documents to strengthen your case.
 These documents will serve as evidence to support your complaint and increase the chances of a successful outcome.
 Here are some key supporting documents you should gather:

-See also How to paste from clipboard
+See also How to paint a banister

 Invoices and receipts